-The perspective humbly offered here is that they have overlooked what may be a ‘causative’ factor as opposed to a ‘triggering factor’.
-The reason we believe this is that we have seen so many people find that their migraine goes away with a shift in the emotional pattern or a shift in the neck tension.
+The perspective humbly offered here is that emotional patterns may be a ‘causative’ factor in migraines as opposed to a ‘triggering factor’.
+The reason we believe this is that we have seen so many people find that their migraine goes away with a shift in the emotional pattern or a shift in neck tension.
 There is a world of difference between a cause and a trigger, tennis triggers heart attacks after all but it doesn’t cause heart attacks, that’s the job of heart disease.

-Migraines And Food
+Migraines And The Digestive System

-There is however another ‘layer’ of food-based migraine triggers that are not as severe These are distinguished and defined as those that the migraine sufferer can return to consuming once they have resolved some of their other physical and sometimes emotional issues.
+There is however another type of food-based migraine triggers that are ‘non-severe’.These are distinguished and defined by those foods a migraine sufferer can return to consuming once they have resolved some of their other physical (and sometimes emotional) issues.